bolle732/tor-ddos-firewall-rules/README.md

 If you don't want to specify the IP address, use the form of `*:9001` or `[::]:9001`.

-The script currently knows two argument: `setup` or `refresh`.
+The script currently knows four arguments: `setup`, `refresh`, `unblock-all`, `unblock-dual`.
 With `setup`, the firewall rules are installed.
 With `refresh`, the allow list will be refreshed with the new Tor authority and snowflake IPs.
+The `unblock-*` are used to remove Tor relays from the block list.
+Either only Tor relays with two instances or all together.

 Executing the script with only the parameters above will print the commands without executing them.
 To execute the commands, specify the second paramter `exec`.